rsxdalv/tts-generation-webui/README.md

 ### Upgrading from v6 to new installer

 #### Recommended: Fresh install
-* Download the [new version](https://github.com/rsxdalv/tts-generation-webui/archive/refs/heads/main.zip) and run the start_tts_webui.bat (Windows) or start_tts_webui.sh (MacOS, Linux)
+* Download the [new version](https://github.com/rsxdalv/tts-webui/archive/refs/heads/main.zip) and run the start_tts_webui.bat (Windows) or start_tts_webui.sh (MacOS, Linux)
 * Once it is finished, close the server.
 * Recommended: Copy the old generations to the new directory, such as favorites/ outputs/ outputs-rvc/ models/ collections/ config.json
-* With caution: you can copy the whole new tts-generation-webui directory over the old one, but there might be some old files that are lost.
+* With caution: you can copy the whole new tts-webui directory over the old one, but there might be some old files that are lost.

 #### In-place upgrade, can delete some files, tweaks
 * Update the existing installation using the update_*platform* script
-* After the update run the new start_tts_webui.bat (Windows) or start_tts_webui.sh (MacOS, Linux) inside of the tts-generation-webui directory
+* After the update run the new start_tts_webui.bat (Windows) or start_tts_webui.sh (MacOS, Linux) inside of the tts-webui directory
 * Once the server starts, check if it works.
 * With caution: if the new server works, within the one-click-installers directory, delete the old installer_files.